makermoekoe/FlappyBird-Replica/README.md

 - [MakerDisplay from e-radionica](https://www.crowdsupply.com/e-radionica/maker-led-display)
 - [QiPad](https://github.com/makermoekoe/Qi-pad)

-Of course this game could be shifted to any other hardware you want. it is even possible to play this game in the SerialMonitor inside the Arduino IDE.
+Of course this game can be shifted to any other hardware you want.
+It is even possible to play this game in the SerialMonitor inside the Arduino IDE.

-I have added both the Arduino codes for the MakerDisplay as well as for the QiPad.
+I have added both the Arduino code for the MakerDisplay as well as for the QiPad.
 The interesting part or lets say the physics of Flappy can be found in the MakerDisplay part.

+When you have questions then feel free to ask.

-Have fun. :)
+Have fun! :)